eltoroit/LDS_Interview/interview.md

 **READER:** Nice, can you pre-set some fields?

 **EL TORO:** Well, good question.
 I am glad you asked.
 In Aura components, yes.
-But in LWC is not available yet (as of April 2019).
+But in LWC is not available yet (as of Spring 19).

 ## Aura Components

-Let's take a look at the code in Aura:
+Let's take a look at the code in Aura components:

 ```
 var createRecordEvent = $A.get("e.force:createRecord");